 How Does Bankruptcy Affect My Credit?

 Your credit rating is one of the factors lenders use to determine if you are a good risk.
-A good credit rating can be the difference between being approved or rejected for a home loan, auto loan, or other credit application.
-Your credit will dictate the interest rate you pay on approved loans.
-What happens if you are unable to pay back the loans or pay late?
-While bankruptcy can help you obtain a fresh financial start, it will affect your credit.
+A good credit rating can make the difference between being approved or rejected for a home loan, auto loan, or other credit application.
+Filing bankruptcy will help you to obtain a fresh financial start, however, in the short term it will affect your credit rating.
 Let’s take a closer look at how bankruptcy can affect your credit, and how you can rebuild your credit after a bankruptcy.

 Bankruptcy Will Affect Your Credit